City of Rifle’s reserves to help cover higher budget for 2023

 “Anyone looking at that, it’s going to cause you to gasp a little bit,” he said.
 “But there’s some very good reasons why it’s much higher.”

 During a presentation to Rifle City Council on Oct.
-5, numbers crunched by Rust show 2023’s budget surpassing this year’s by about $11.6 million.
+5, numbers crunched by City Finance Director, Scott Rust, show 2023’s budget surpassing this year’s by about $11.6 million.
 The total proposed Rifle budget for 2023 is roughly $43.7 million.

 Rifle’s estimated total reserves sit at about $42.7 million.